Afraid the usual Halloween games will spook your small children? Try some family-friendly fun for toddlers and up…

 A spooky little something

 BOO!
 Dark Chocolate, BOO!
 Milk Chocolate and BOO!
-Caramel Chocolate solid shapes, £8.
+Caramel Chocolate solid shapes, £8 or three or more for £7 each.

 *We recommend parental supervision throughout all of these activities.